finos/openmama.github.io/pages/main/documentation.md

 ## Continuous Integration Environment

-The latest version of the continuous integration environment can be found at [ci.openmama.org](http://ci.openmama.org).
+The latest version of the continuous integration environment can be found at [ci.appveyor.com](https://ci.appveyor.com/project/fquinner/openmama).

-## Other Resources

-This is a work in progress so much of the documentation for OpenMAMA as it stands today is still pretty fragmented.
-You can currently find documentation for OpenMAMA across several disparate sources:

-* [The official OpenMAMA webpage](http://www.openmama.org/content/quick-start-guide) containing several succinct tutorials and quick start guides
-* [The official OpenMAMA documentation](http://www.openmama.org/documentation) (reference and developer guide in PDF format)
-* [The github wiki page](https://github.com/OpenMAMA/OpenMAMA/wiki) (mainly focused at internal affairs and bridge development)

-This has proven to be confusing to newcomers to the project so we have created this project with the primary goal of consolidating all official technical documentation for OpenMAMA under one resource.